claesenm/optunity/docs/wrappers/octave.rst

 For installation instructions, please refer to |installation|.

-Whenever the Python API requires a dictionary, we use a octave `struct`.
-As octave has no keyword arguments, we use `varargs` with the convention of `<name>`, `<value>`.
+Whenever the Python API requires a dictionary, we use an Octave `struct`.
+As Octave has no keyword arguments, we use `varargs` with the convention of `<name>`, `<value>`.
 Please refer to each function's help for details on how to use it.